 Join artist Kimberly Brooks for an eight week workshop where she will conduct live weekly sessions, offer her curriculum on safe practices, delve into the history of pigments with companion painting assignments and exercises.
 This class is for beginning painters who seek to gain a firm footing to begin an intentional art practice, serious artists who are moving either moving into oil as a medium, or seeking to ascend towards creating a body of work.
 In addition to an in depth curriculum and accompanying assignments, there will be live weekly sessions online with international students in addition to studio visits with contemporary artists exclusive to the class.

-Enrollment begins June 1st.
+Enrollment begins in June

 Course begins July 8 th

 *Live sessions are recorded for later viewing if necessary.

 Otis School of Art & Design

 Oil Painting Workshop with Kimberly Brooks

 Join Artist Kimberly Brooks for this intermediate painting workshop where students will refine their techniques and personal style when approaching the canvas.
 Students will be exposed to practical techniques involving building different types of grounds, color mixing, and when to employ tightness vs. looseness.
 With an emphasis on safe, solvent-free studio practices, this class will teach techniques for oil painting used by Rembrandt and Velasquez) that minimize exposure to toxic chemicals.

 Kimberly Brooks is the recipient of the Franklyn Liegel Award for Teaching Excellence.

 ANDERSON RANCH ARTS CENTER, COLORADO